Theatre History in England

 - Approach research by exploring architecture, artifacts, and performances during your time in England

-England’s theatre traditions have been uniquely preserved—from the Roman Amphitheatres to the annual performance of medieval cycles in York to the National, West End, and fringe theatre's in and around London—all of which are vital expressions of contemporary British culture.
+England’s theatre traditions have been uniquely preserved—from the Roman Amphitheatres to Shakespeare's Globe to Drury Lane.
+We will visit all of these on our program and also see plays at landmark international theatres in and around London—from the West End to the Fringe—all of which are vital expressions of contemporary British culture.

-You’ll begin a two-week intensive online course in Duluth, focused on discussing and analyzing the plays that you’ll soon see abroad.
-Once in the country, experience professional productions of historic plays performed by premiere theatre companies like the National Theatre and the Royal Shakespeare Company.
+You’ll begin a two-week intensive online course in Duluth, focused on analyzing the plays that you’ll soon see abroad.
+Once in the country, you will experience professional productions of historic plays performed by premiere theatre companies like the National Theatre and the Royal Shakespeare Company.

 - Minimum GPA: 2.0

 - Sophomore, junior, or senior status (You may apply during freshman year to participate upon completion of freshman year)